PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Boltac tried his recently mangled leg.
 It felt good.
 In fact, it felt better than he could remember it ever feeling.

-"Are you okay?" asked the FarmBoy.
+"Are you okay?" asked the Relan.

 "En-henh."